 For simple file playing, the serial codes are the same as the codes for the earlier MedeaWiz[®] models.
 You must have a file named 000.
-Name others 001, 002, etc. Set the Play Mode = Video Control Mode for video files, or Audio Control Mode for audio files.
-Set Control Mode = Serial Control.
+Name others 001, 002, etc. Set the Play Mode to Video Control Mode for video files, or Audio Control Mode for audio files.
+Set the Control Mode to Serial Control.
 Set the Baud Rate to match your external controller.